dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Pet Butterfly Accessory.md

 A colorful butterfly that will follow you around!

-raritiy: Legendary
+item_can_sell: False

+item_mews_value: 0

-sell value: 0 Mews
+item_mole_cash_value: 0

+item_rarity: Legendary

+item_sorting_priority: 13700

+item_uid: Pet Butterfly Accessory

 # shops selling Pet Butterfly:

 coco_festival_shop_name sells it for 8 festival tokens.

   can buy it when meeting conditions:

-filter_autumn = False

-filter_spring = False

-filter_summer = True

-filter_winter = False
+    - it is summer